 Security Officers are required to document their activities during their shifts.
-At the end of their shifts, Security Officers use these activities to write a security log, which is e-mailed to campus budget officers
+At the end of their shifts, Security Officers use these activities to write a security log, which is emailed to campus budget officers and other department heads for review.
+Crimes which are either directly reported to Security Officers during their shifts or discovered by Security Officers during their shifts are entered into the Daily Crime Log, which is available at http://dailysecuritylog.wordpress.com/.

-When a crime is reported by a campus security authority to Security Officers or another of the campus reporting options, the Dean of Students, the Director of Security and/or the Director's supervisor will determine if a timely warning should be issued.
-A timely warning is information about a serious situation or pattern of incidents which occur on the campus, on adjacent public property and on reportable non-campus property, issued to the campus community when in the judgment of the Dean of Students, the Director of Security and/or the Director's supervisor; it constitutes an ongoing or continuing threat.
+When a crime is reported by a campus security authority to Security Officers or another of the campus reporting options, the Dean of Students, the Director of Security and/or the Security Director's supervisor will determine if a timely warning should be issued.
+A timely warning is information about a serious situation or pattern of incidents which occur on the campus, on adjacent public property and on reportable non-campus property, issued to the campus community when in the judgment of the Dean of Students, the Director of Security and/or the Security Director's supervisor; it constitutes an ongoing or continuing threat.
 This warning will be issued by the Dean of Students Office through the college email system to students and employees.

-Depending on the particular circumstances of the situation, especially those that could pose an immediate threat to the community and individuals, the Security Office may also distribute flyers to each residence hall through the Resident Directors, each administrative office, the Academic Division Offices, the Fraternities through the Greek Advisor, the athletic facilities and the Physical Plant.
+Depending on the particular circumstances of the situation, especially those that could pose an ongoing, continuing threat to the community and individuals, the Security Office may also distribute flyers to each residence hall through the Resident Directors, each administrative office, the Academic Division Offices, the Fraternities through the Greek Adviser, the athletic facilities and the Physical Plant.
 If deemed appropriate, flyers will be posted on the entrances to campus buildings.
-Anyone with information they think warrants a timely warning should report the circumstances to Security at 527-5777 or to any of the offices listed above as reporting options.
+Anyone with information they think warrants a timely warning should report the circumstances to Security at 509-527-5777 or to any of the offices listed above as reporting options.